JosephPotapenko/Trivia-Wheel/README.md

 ### Use It

 1. Open [story.html](story.html) in a browser.
 2. Submit a story and name.
-The page sanitizes and appends the line to localStorage.
+The page appends `story||name` to localStorage.
 3. Open [index.html](index.html), click `Edit`, then `Import submissions`.
+The spinning wheel count equals the number of submissions (capped at 40).
 4. After the game, click `Clear import` in the editor to delete stored submissions.

 ## Story Submission Page

 - New page: [story.html](story.html)
 - Share this link for users to submit one story and name.
-- The page runs a lightweight, client-side AI-style sanitizer to remove identifying details, polish grammar, and add gentle dad humor without changing the core story content.
-- Optional remote model: append `?modelEndpoint=https://your-endpoint` to the URL to proxy through a server-side sanitizer.
+- The page stores entries exactly as entered (no AI changes).

 ### Try it locally